-By failing to any development of the commercially zoned land, the applicant has not shown the impact of the proposed removal of a key element of the TSP - namely Dubarko Road, which is shown connecting with US 26 at Vista Loop Drive (West).
+By failing to account for any development of the commercially zoned land, the applicant has not shown the impact of the proposed removal of a key element of the TSP - namely Dubarko Road, which is shown connecting with US 26 at Vista Loop Drive (West).

 - 4. Trip Distribution.
 The TIS provided information about trip distribution from the site.
 The engineer assumed 65 percent of the traffic would travel to and from the northwest on US 26; 20 percent would travel to and from the southeast on US 26; and 15 percent would travel to and from the west on Dubarko Road.
 On a city-wide scale, the trip distribution seems reasonable.
-However, the proposed elimination of Dubarko Road results in localized impacts in the immediate vicinity that will result in different travel patterns than anticipated in the TSP. - 5.
+However, the long-range impact from the proposed elimination of Dubarko Road will likely result in different travel patterns and different traffic volumes at key intersections than anticipated in the TSP. - 5.
 Traffic Growth.
 The TIS uses a 1.96 percent annual increase for Highway 26 based on projected volumes at the west boundary of Sandy.
-For Highway 211, the TIS uses an annual growth rate of 3.13 percent.
 For other facilities it uses a 2.0 percent annual growth rate to account for background traffic growth.
-The following inprocess developments were included in the background traffic: the Clackamas County Health Clinic, Mt.
+The following in-process developments were included in the background traffic: the Clackamas County Health Clinic, Mt.
 Hood Senior Living, The Pad, The Views, Shaylee Meadows, Mt.
 View Ridge, Marshall Ridge, Jacoby Heights, Trimble PD, and Bornstedt Views.
 These assumptions account for future traffic and appear reasonable. - 6.
 Analysis.
 Traffic volumes were calculated for the intersections cited in #1, above.
 Intersection level-of-service (LOS) and the volume-to-capacity (v/c) ratio were provided.
 The intersection of US 26 with SE Ten Eyck Road is signalized; the other intersections are stop-controlled.
 The analyses were conducted for existing 2021 conditions, 2023 background conditions, and 2023 with the development.

 The engineer calculates that the signalized intersection of US 26 with Ten Eyck meets the v/c standards specified by ODOT under all scenarios.
 At the intersection of US 26 with Langensand Road, the v/c for both the mainline and minor street approaches are calculated to meet ODOT's v/c standard.
-However, long delays (the basis for LOS) are calculated to occur on the minor street approaches under existing and future conditions.
+However, long delays (the basis for LOS) are calculated to occur on the minor street approach under existing and future conditions.